Gentopia-AI/Gentopia/README.md

 - Gentopia should provide well-organized prompt template supporting in-context instructions everywhere.
 - Gentoia should provide a high level Data Model to be passed across multiple Agent calls.
 - At wiring time, Gentopia is fully config-driven, thereby should provide a config parser to set up the whole graph.
-- The Agent class should follow ReWOO architecture
-- The CoreAgent class should follow ReAct architecture

 # RoadMap 📌